sigstore/architecture-docs/fulcio-spec.md

 ### 2.1.
 Timestamping

 The certificates that Fulcio issues are short-lived.
 By using ephemeral keys and short-lived certificates, Fulcio avoids the need for revocation lists.
 To verify a short-lived certificate, a timestamping service is needed to verify that the issued certificate was valid during artifact signing.
-Sigstore clients can leverage either Sigstore's own timestamping service ([Spec: Timestamping Service](https://docs.google.com/document/d/1FoRHXejIhXwEai0RS3iRsN1HfCV16fJOp582Vl8KA7A/edit#heading=h.dal05eqvj5ql)) that implements [RFC 3161](https://www.ietf.org/rfc/rfc3161.txt) to provide a trusted timestamp.
+Sigstore clients can leverage Sigstore's own timestamping service that implements [RFC 3161](https://www.ietf.org/rfc/rfc3161.txt) to provide a trusted timestamp.

 A signed timestamp provides a record of a signing event.
 The signed timestamp MUST be created over the artifact signature to associate a timestamp with a signing event.
 This proves possession of an artifact signing key at time of signature issuance.